kirthika-dude/kirthika-dude/README.md

 An IoT-based environmental monitoring system using ESP32 sensors to monitor air quality, temperature, and humidity in real time.

 ### 💬 CrazyChatbot
-An AI chatbot designed for intelligent conversations, multilingual communication, and personalized user interactions.
+An AI-powered chatbot offering multilingual conversations and intelligent assistance.
 ---

 ## 🏆 Achievements